umarhassan-mitodl/wgs.700-spring-2017/content/pages/syllabus/class-routines.md

 Peter: "These days I use pdf's, not Powerpoint, for all my talks, in part because of bad experiences with some images not showing up when ppt files got shown on a different operating system.
 But mostly because I can write and revise outlines in Microsoft Word and then, when I'm ready, I change the font size, "print" as a pdf, and I'm ready to go live.
 Preparation time for my talks is not diverted into making animations, backgrounds, fade-ins and other non-essential features of a talk.
 Even if you don't take this tip, try to make one introductory slide that captures the overall structure and logic of your inquiry.
 This might be enough of a visual aid that you can talk to that slide and not have to prepare many others."

 Mary: Agreed.
-I would also point to Edward Tufte’s work, especially The Visual Display of Quantitative Information (and his cheap but excellent and hilarious pamphlet “[The Cognitive Style of Powerpoint](https://www.inf.ed.ac.uk/teaching/courses/pi/2016_2017/phil/tufte-powerpoint.pdf).”)
+I would also point to Edward Tufte’s work, especially The Visual Display of Quantitative Information (and his cheap but excellent and hilarious pamphlet “{{% resource_link "69c955c8-4e01-4898-bb8d-4a5b09bbec69" "The Cognitive Style of Powerpoint" %}}.”)

 ## Annotations